 First, don’t forget to bring your boarding pass, valid passport and drivers license.
 Each country has a validity date requirement, the most stringent being Panama which requires 6 months +1 day of validity upon entry.
 Costa Rica is 1 day of validity but you will still get hassled if you expire while traveling.
 Your printed itinerary.

 Money and Credit/Debit Cards – Notify your bank you will be away and where your card may be used so it is not flagged.
-ATM take most US cards and dispense in USD and local currency.
+ATM take most US cards and particularly in Costa Rica and Panama, dispense in USD and local currency.
 USD$ accepted everywhere.
 Change may be given in local currency.
-Please don’t dwell on the exchange rate, it is routinely head-calculated using a common round number such as 500:$1.
-Credit cards accepted at all tourist type activity and stores; not at small stores, local farmers markets or stands.
+Please don’t dwell on the exchange rate when dealing with local vendors, it is routinely head-calculated using a common rounding number; nobody has time to check daily exchange rates.
+Credit cards accepted at all tourist activity and stores; not at small stores, local farmers markets or roadside stands.

 CASH IS KING, but DO NOT bring any bills larger than $20.
 Doing so will require a trip to the bank with passport in hand to break it.
 Do bring lots of small denomination bills.
 All of your residences will have in-room safes.
 Many small business prefer to be paid in cash.
 Merchants may be charged as much as 7% or more by their banks to process an international credit card transaction.
 Its not unusual for a credit card fee be added to a transaction separate from the amount of la quenta (the bill).
 Please be considerate when making credit card purchases, particularly with small merchants.